udc-fic-isd/ws-app/README.md

 ## Running the client application

 - Configure `ws-app/ws-app-client/src/main/resources/ConfigurationParameters.properties`
-  for specifying the client project service implementation (Rest or Soap) and the port number of the web server in the endpoint address (9090 for Jetty, 8080 for Tomcat)
+  for specifying the client project service implementation (Rest or Thrift) and the port number of the web server in the endpoint address (9090 for Jetty, 8080 for Tomcat)